 Canada also has an excellent public healthcare system and good quality IVF facilities.
 Surrogacy agencies in Canada are limited by law in what they can do.
 Paid advertising for surrogates is not legal.
 Charging to match intended parents with surrogates is not legal.

-Canada has had phenomenal growth in demand due to its excellent legal framework, professionalism and surrogate support, reflecting a model other countries would do well to learn from
+Canada has had phenomenal growth in demand due to its legal framework, professionalism and surrogate support

 However some Canadian agencies do not cap the number of IPs they will accept each year and with increased demand the availability of surrogates can’t keep up.